- Reference Number: HEY640-2024

 The physiotherapist will measure you and determine which spinal brace is most suitable for your size and shape.
 Initially your physiotherapist will fit your spinal brace while you are lying down.
 They will then give you instruction on the way in which the spinal brace should be applied and removed.

-Spinal brace should be applied and removed in:
+Spinal brace should be applied and removed in one of the following ways:

 1. Roll onto your side.